PetyoH/Automania/README.md

 # [Automania](https://automania-2022.web.app/)
-Spaceio is a web application which stores data about space vehicles and presents them in an orderly manner.
-It was build by using REACT and FIRESTORE as base technologies.
+Automania is a web application which stores data about cars.
+It was build by using REACT and FIRESTORE.

-Available scripts are included in the README inside of the client folder of the application.

 **_The base pages contain the following functionality:_**

 **Guest pages functionallity:**

-- Home - You are able to see the top three posts with the mosts likes
+- Home - You are able to see the latest six posts

-- Cataolog - The place where all posts are shown
+- Cataolog - You can see all the posts

-- Details - Here you could find more information regarding certain vehicle
+- Details - You can find more information regarding certain vehicle

-- About - See more information regarding the website itself

-- Login - The place where already register user authenticate themselves
+- Login - A guest who already has a registration can log in

-- Register - The page where a guest should go in order to create user profiles
+- Register - A guest register themselves

-**Authenticated users functionallity:**
+**Logged users functionallity:**
-- Create - You are able to create new vehicle posts
+- Create - You can create new car posts

-- Edit - You are also able to edit the posts you have created
+- Edit - You can also edit the posts you have created

-- Like - The place where all posts are shown
+- Like - You can like posts you have created
+- Unlike - You can unlike posts you have created

-- Delete - You are able to delete your own posts
+- Delete - You can delete posts you have created

-- Comment - You can comment under any vehicle post
+- Comment - You can comment under any car post

 # Getting Started with Create React App